AlbertoValero/neptune_final_project/readme.md

 # Photoreception in Ambulacraria

-## Introduction and Goals
+## Abstract

-The goal of my project is to answer the question, What is...?

-The methods I will use to do this are...

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The goal of my project is to practise the basic contents explored during this MAMED course.
+For doing so, I will first used the regular expressions search and replace methods.
+Further, I will benefit of usen markdown to format my text file and include images and references.

+More in concrete, I will first rename the name of the sequences that I will use.
+These data are contained in {DAniello:2015gm}.

 ## Methods